Greymouth murder: Aaron Potts jailed for life after brutal killing of Barbara Quinn

 The next morning he was still angry.

-Police would later find that at 5.56am, Potts carried out seven internet searches investigating whether cutting your wrists was the best way to commit suicide.
+Police would later find that at 5.56am, Potts made seven internet searches investigating whether cutting your wrists was the best way to commit suicide.

 At 8.17am, he bought a dog toy and snap knife from Greymouth Mitre 10, before getting some chocolates and flowers from the supermarket.

-Then, shortly after 8.30am, he sent messages to an "acquaintance", asking: "Do you think I can be a monster?
-Just pure evil?

-"Going to try a new game today," he wrote.
-"It's out the gate trust me."

-Records show that at 8.37am, his cellphone connected to Quinn's home Wi-Fi, and he was seen by an acquaintance sitting in a vehicle in Byron St. The acquaintance parked up and went to talk to Potts but he'd disappeared before returning later in the morning.
+Records show that at 8.37am, his cellphone connected to Quinn's home Wi-Fi, and he was seen by an acquaintance sitting in a vehicle in Byron St. The acquaintance parked and went to talk to Potts but he'd disappeared before returning later in the morning.

 At 11.48am, Potts googled "How to choke someone".

 Then Potts lay in wait.
-He knew Quinn's habits and that she routinely came home for lunch between 1pm-2pm.
+He knew Quinn's habits and that she routinely came home for lunch between 1pm and 2pm.
 He also knew she would be alone.

-Just before 1pm, Potts parked his car on Nelson St, a block from her house.
+Just before 1pm, Potts parked on Nelson St, a block from her house.

 He walked to where he could see Quinn arrive home in her white Mazda hatchback.